Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Don't want to lose this recipe?
 Get it emailed to you directly!
 Enter your email below.
 Plus you'll get a free e-cookbook and amazing recipes sent to you daily.

-Cheese: This recipe would be delicious with a variety of different cheeses.
-Try Monterey jack, pepper jack or sharp cheddar cheese.
 If you wanted extra creaminess, you could even add a few cubes of cream cheese when layering the shredded cheese.

-Potatoes: Red potatoes are the best type of potatoes for this recipe, but you could also use russet potatoes, yellow potatoes or Yukon gold potatoes.
+POTATOES: Red potatoes are the best type of potatoes for this recipe, but you could also use russet potatoes, yellow potatoes, or Yukon gold potatoes.

 How To Make This Cheesy Bacon Ranch Potatoes Recipe